 You must be at least 18 years of age to book a holiday with Skiworld and if you are under 18 and travelling with us, an adult must accompany you.
 There may be other age restrictions on certain of our offers or services and these will be detailed in these offers or the descriptions of these services.

 Whatever the number of people in your booking, once you have confirmed your reservation, we will only deal with the lead name for the booking in all subsequent correspondence of any kind.
-The lead booking name is the person responsible for ensuring the accuracy of personal details supplied and for ensuring this important information is passed to all members of the booking.
+The lead booking name is the person responsible for:

 It is a condition of booking with us that you (the group leader) and all others in your party, including children of any age, are adequately insured on holiday.

-It is an express condition of booking that you have adequate travel insurance offering cover for (but not limited to) delayed departure (outbound and inbound), too much snow as well as too little, resort closure due to force majeure and hired equipment.
+It is an express condition of booking that you have adequate travel insurance offering cover for (but not limited to) delayed departure (outbound and inbound), too much snow as well as too little, resort closure due to unavoidable and extraordinary circumstances and hired equipment.
 You must ensure that your insurance covers you for all the activities you undertake in resort such as après-ski or heli-skiing and that your policy covers you for hired equipment if this is what you chose to do.
 No liability will be accepted by Skiworld for any clients travelling without adequate insurance.
-Please refer to the insurance section of our website for more information.

 As verbal descriptions and telephone conversations are subject to interpretation and cannot be proved or confirmed, we accept no liability for these.
 Website bookings/quotes are also subject to technical error.
-Therefore all telephone and website bookings and quotes are subject to our written confirmation and this is why it is important that you check your invoice as soon as you receive it.
-You must send us a completed and signed booking form (available from our website or office) or an email confirming the details required on the booking form.
+Therefore, all telephone and website bookings and quotes are subject to our written confirmation and this is why it is important that you check your invoice as soon as you receive it.

 If you wish clarification of information or to include things in your contract, please request these in writing and we will confirm our acceptance in a written confirmation.